 Scott competed in Cross Country and Track for the Wisconsin Badgers graduating in 1997.
-He was a member of 6 Winning Big Ten Championship teams(2 in Cross Country, 2 Indoor Track and 2 Outdoor Track).
-He competed in 2 NCAA Cross Country Championships for the Badgers, in 1995 and 1996.
+He was a member of 6 Winning Big Ten Championship teams(two in Cross Country, two Indoor Track and two Outdoor Track).
+He competed in two NCAA Cross Country Championships for the Badgers, in 1995 and 1996.
 In his senior season he placed 61st at the NCAA Championships and his team finished 6th.
-He also competed in 2 USATF Cross Country Nationals finishing in 58th place in 1999 before retiring from the sport.
+He also competed in two USATF Cross Country Nationals finishing in 58th place in 1999 before retiring from the sport.
 Scott has been coached by and mentored by the best of the best.
 Coached by Martin Smith and Jerry Schumacher while at Wisconsin in Cross Country and Ed Nuttycombe on the track.
 This mentoring has given him a unique insight into distance running and track and field.

 On the track he competed in the 1,500, 3,000, 5,000 and 10,000 meters for the Badgers under the great Ed Nuttycombe.
 Nuttycombe became the winningest men’s track coach in Big Ten history in 2007 when he won his 23rd title.
 Scott was a member of 2 Big Ten Indoor Big Ten Championships and 2 Big Ten Outdoor Championships.
 During Scott’s time at the UW, the Badgers never lost a Big Ten track and field Championship.
 Scott was a contributing member of the Triple-Triple Crown Championship teams and scored in all but one of the teams Big Ten Championship meets he competed it.
 His Badger teams are the only team in Big Ten history to ever win a triple crown in Cross Country, Indoor Track and Outdoor track in one season.
 During his time there, the team went on to win a triple crown in all 3 sports an unprecedented three times in a row.
 Scott is the meet director for the 2019 USATF Junior Olympic National Cross Country Championships that will be held in Madison, Wisconsin at Yahara Hills Golf Course.

+Scott was recently chosen to lead USA athletics team at INAS Global games in Brisbane Australia October 9th-20th.
+This will be the first time the US has competed at an INAS event in Track and Field http://www.athleteswithoutlimits.org/2019/usa-global-games-team.
 Scott is a member of the Executive Board of Directors for the National W Club representing the many former letter winners at the University of Wisconsin.
-The Mission of the W Club is to nurture the legacy, tradition and values that come from participation in intercollegiate athletics, and to deliver services that enhance letter winners’s lives through connections to each other, Badger Athletics, the University of Wisconsin and Badger Nation.
 He also works as a track official and meet announcer for the Badger Cross Country and Track programs.

 -ONCE A BADGER ALWAYS A BADGER